mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 the plugin in its cache.
 When a sufficient number of users have it, the plugin validator adds this plugin to its Merkle Tree, which would allow PQUIC endpoints to inject it to their peers.
-Similar to the previous solution, injecting a set of plugins SHOULD be indistinguishable from any other set of plugins to an on-path attacker.
+Similar to the previous solution, injecting a set of plugins should be indistinguishable from any other set of plugins to an on-path attacker.

 ## System Security

 We expect the plugin to run within a sandboxed environment with access control and resource management defined by the QUIC implementation running the plugin, and traps mechanism.
-The application using QUIC MUST define whitelist policies for plugins to access the system resources such as a file descriptor or a directory.
+The application using QUIC could define whitelist policies for plugins to access the system resources such as a file descriptor or a directory.
 Only the application is able to modify its policies.